-Federal judges blocked enforcement of the March 6 travel ban after concluding its purpose may have been to discriminate against Muslims; this decision was upheld again on May 25 by the 4th Circuit Court of Appeals.
+Federal judges blocked enforcement of the March 6 travel ban after concluding its purpose may have been to discriminate against Muslims; this decision was upheld again on May 25 and June 12.
 Although The Justice Department announced it will ask the Supreme Court to review the court order, execution of the order has been halted for now.

 President Trump signed a new version of the travel ban, which revokes the January 27 order.
 It will go into effect on March 16.
 This new executive order continues to impose a 90-day ban on travelers from certain Muslim-majority countries, but, it differs from the original order in several ways.
 The new ban: